ldematte/BillPokemon/README.md

 The test bank includes unit tests and integration tests.
 Integration tests will actually ping the external server APIs for data while the unit tests run off of mocked data.

+*** Test are not meant to be complete! ***
+- They do not provide complete coverage
+- They do not cover every possible scenario
+- Different tests with different techniques overlap

+ This is intentional, and it is done in order to:
+ - keep having fun: fun is in the scope of this project, being bored writing repetitive unit tests it is not :)
+ - demonstrate different techniques: integration with real services, mocking of the real services, mocking of the services responses.

 ### BillPokemon.PokeApiNet

 For the sake of the example (to show how things could be done in different ways), I decided to implement the description services using an existing library.
 To read Pokemon descriptions, I used the PokeApiNet library.